Seahawks get first look at rookies, including two QBs, at minicamp

 RENTON — The Seahawks' three-day rookie minicamp, which began Friday at the VMAC, is just the beginning of a long journey for the team's nine draft picks.

-“We get a chance to look at them and start the process of evaluating guys," Carroll said following a roughly 45-minute on-field workout Friday afternoon.
+"We get a chance to look at them and start the process of evaluating guys," coach Pete Carroll said after a roughly 45-minute on-field workout Friday afternoon.

 For the last decade, Seattle having two QBs in for rookie minicamp wouldn't be much of a big deal.
 But in the post-Russell Wilson era and with some pretty big uncertainty about what happens now, even the bottom of the roster at that position suddenly looms as interesting,

-And where a decision this weekend might have to be made is because Lewis is an official member of the team, announced Friday as one of 14 undrafted rookies the team signed to its 90-man roster, while Eleby is in camp as a tryout player.
+A decision this weekend might have to be made because Lewis is an official member of the team, announced Friday as one of 14 undrafted rookies the team signed to its 90-man roster, while Eleby is in camp as a tryout player.

 Seattle is one of eight teams holding rookie minicamps this week.
 The other 24 will hold theirs next weekend,